reneateh/reneateh/README.md

                                                    The DevOps Guy who ♥ automating stuff

--🏢 I’m currently working with Dominion Systems Inc as DevOps Engineer
+-🏢 I’m currently working with  4 Square IT Consulting as DevOps Engineer

 -🌱 I’m currently working on Setting up infra using Terraform over AWS